Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 The formula being:<br/>
 <center>**Weight = (Treatnment_N / Control_N) / ( Total_Control_N / otal_Treatment_N)**</center> <br/>
-Now the matched & weighted Treatment and Control members can be compared by using theweights to evaluate the presence & extent of the Treatment Effect.
+Now the matched & weighted Treatment and Control members can be compared by using the weights to evaluate the presence & extent of the Treatment Effect.

 **Problems that can be encountered:**

 * Matching can be completely off if the wrong variables are chosen. <br/>
   Example: There may be dramatic differences between male / female members, if matching does not consider gender, then the matching may never work.
 * If the right variables are chosen, but the coarsening is too loose.<br/>
-  Example: Age could be binned into 1 or 0 depending on if a member is ≥ 50 years old or < 50 yearsold — for some studies that might be appropriate, but working on a geriatric study, almost everyone will be≥ 50 years old, and this coarsening strategy is inappropriate and too lose.
+  Example: Age could be binned into 1 or 0 depending on if a member is ≥ 50 years old or < 50 years old — for some studies that might be appropriate, but working on a geriatric study, almost everyone will be≥ 50 years old, and this coarsening strategy is inappropriate and too lose.

-We can perform CEM macthing using MatchIt package in R, by passing the name of the method to MatchIt as "cem" which load the cem package automatically.
+We can perform CEM matching using MatchIt package in R, by passing the name of the method to MatchIt as "cem" which load the cem package automatically.
 ```{r}
   #Perform One-to-One greedy matching with replacement and with caliper to estimate the ATT
   calc_cem = function(data, psFormula){